Making a difference

-Please download the Values Guide for Organisations to find out more about what values are, why they are important to organisations, and how to choose your values if you haven’t done so already.
+Please download our Values Guide for Organisations from this page to find out more about what values are, why they are important to organisations, and how to choose your values if you haven’t done so already.

 What is the values gap and how to address it?

 Most organisations have a clear statement of values.
 But the reality for many of these is that great sounding values can get trampled on in everyday life.
 It happens everywhere.
 There is a gap that grows between how we could live those values and how we actually behave – ‘the values gap’.